- numpy.nancumsum(a, axis=None, dtype=None, out=None)#

 - outndarray, optional

 Alternative output array in which to place the result.
 It must have the same shape and buffer length as the expected output but the type will be cast if necessary.
-See ufuncs-output-type for more details.
+See Output type determination for more details.

 A new array holding the result is returned unless out is specified, in which it is returned.
 The result has the same size as a, and the same shape as a if axis is not None or a is a 1-d array.